petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-services.md

 # Troubleshooting Services

-Services are the core of a DXP Cloud environment.
-This article covers troubleshooting techniques that can be used to investigate and address issues that may arise with DXP Cloud services.
+Services are the core of a Liferay Cloud environment.
+This article covers troubleshooting techniques that can be used to investigate and address issues that may arise with Liferay Cloud services.

 ## A Service is Continually Restarting